-Course Outcomes: After completion of this course, the students will be able to
+Course Outcomes: After completion of this course, the students will be able to:

-- 1. Understand and construct precise mathematical proofs - 2.
-Apply logic and set theory to formulate precise statements - 3.
-Analyze and solve counting problems on finite and discrete structures - 4.
-Describe and manipulate sequences - 5.
-Apply graph theory in solving computing problems
+- 1. Construct precise mathematical proofs. - 2.
+Use logic and set theory to formulate precise statements. - 3.
+Analyze and solve counting problems on finite and discrete structures. - 4.
+Solve counting problems and recurrence relations. - 5.
+Apply graph theory in solving computing problems.

-UNIT - I [10 Lectures]
+UNIT - I